Updated: Mar 5, 2021

 Teachers and students are also facing troubles when it comes to using technology on a day-to-day basis.
 For younger kids, learning how to operate a computer, perform assignments and connect with classmates can be very difficult.

-“I think my students have adjusted well,” said Alyssa Mabe, first grade teacher at Gibbs Elementary in Corryton, Tenn.
+“I think my students have adjusted well,” said Alyssa Mabe, first grade teacher at Gibbs Elementary in Corryton, Tennessee.
 “At the beginning of the year it was very difficult for them to navigate the computer and understand all of the terminology we were using, but it gets better each day.”

 Teachers may also have half of their class virtually and half in person, which can make choosing activities difficult.
 The opportunity for virtual learning has put many parents at ease, but it could cause their child to struggle and it could also cause teachers to struggle.